ThePhD/sol2/docs/source/tutorial/getting-started.rst

 >>> g++ -std=c++14 test.cpp -llua -I"path/to/lua/include" -L"path/to/lua/lib"

-Or using your favorite IDE / tool after setting up your include paths and library paths to lua according to the documentation of the Lua distribution you got.
+Or using your favorite IDE / tool after setting up your include paths and library paths to Lua according to the documentation of the Lua distribution you got.
 Remember your linked lua library (``-llua``) and include / library paths will depend on your OS, file system, Lua distribution and your installation / compilation method of your Lua distribution.

 .. note::